fametrano/fametrano.github.io/bbt.md

-Starting from a computationally focused approach to elliptic curves and presenting the discrete logarithm problem as cornerstone of public-key cryptography, bitcoin’s cryptography is introduced as an interesting application of number theory and the algebraic structure of elliptic curves over finite fields.
+Starting from a computationally focused approach to elliptic curves and presenting the discrete logarithm problem as cornerstone of public-key cryptography, bitcoin is introduced as an interesting application of number theory and the algebraic structure of elliptic curves over finite fields.

-The game theory, computer science (distributed systems, distributed consensus), and monetary theory elements of bitcoin are also represented in the attempt to convey the interdisciplinarity of the topic.
+The game theory, computer science (distributed systems, distributed consensus), and monetary theory elements of bitcoin are then examined in the attempt to properly convey the interdisciplinarity of the topic.

 ## Prerequisites

-There are no strict prerequisites, even if previous familiarity with number theory, algebra, and finance, along with a computer science mindset, might help to appreciate the course.
+There are no strict prerequisites, even if a computer science mindset and previous familiarity with number theory, algebra, and finance might help to appreciate the course.
 Curiosity towards the cultural relevance of the interplay between theory, practice, economic incentives, technology, monetary theory,